typingmonk/gama-taipei-traffic-simulation/README.md

 Main idea is to simulate the electric vehicles trying to find a charge station when battery is low.

-To provide a decision reference to Taipei City government.
+To provide a decision reference to Taipei City government about how to distribute the charge station.

 ## Setup
 1. Download gama-platform software at [here.](http://gama-platform.org/)